gustavo0197/react-jwt/README.md

 };
 ```

-## Refresh token
+## Refresh state
-If you use the refreshToken(token) method, useJwt's state will be updated
+If you use the refreshToken(newToken) method, useJwt's state will be updated

 ```jsx
 import React from "react";